Crixuszoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x  adds execution permision to owner, u denotes owner/user
+chmod ug+x, o+r    execution permission to owner, group and read permission to other users